Teen charged in Kenosha shootings fights extradition

 “We intend to challenge extradition by writ of habeas corpus,” Pierce said.

 He didn’t provide further details at the hearing about the basis for the challenge.
-The delay in returning Rittenhouse to Wisconsin is the second in the case.
+The Lake County judge granted two weeks to prepare those arguments and scheduled another hearing for Oct.
+9. The delay in returning Rittenhouse to Wisconsin is the second in the case.

-Mike Nerheim, the Lake County state’s attorney, said after the hearing that Illinois Gov. J.B.
-Pritzker had signed a warrant to return Rittenhouse to Wisconsin after a request was made by Wisconsin Gov. Tony Evers, a fellow Democrat.
-Rittenhouse’s attorney asked for a chance to review the warrant, which Nerheim said he had received Friday morning.

-Nerheim said he didn’t know on what basis Rittenhouse would challenge extradition.

-Rittenhouse attended the hearing via a video feed and did not speak other than to say, “Good morning your honor” to the judge.
+Rittenhouse attended the hearing via Zoom and did not speak, other than to say, “Good morning your honor” to the judge.
 He wore a blue face mask and a black sweatshirt.

-Pierce also requested that he be allowed to bring a laptop into the juvenile detention facility in Vernon Hills where Rittenhouse is being held, despite a ban on electronic equipment, so they could review video evidence together from the night of the shootings.
-The judge said he would consider it.

 If convicted of first-degree homicide, Rittenhouse faces a mandatory life in prison sentence.